Towards Precise Channel Knowledge Map: Exploiting Environmental Information from 2D Visuals to 3D Point Clouds: Introduction

 To date, various methods have been proposed to construct CKMs, each with inherent limitations. \emph{Classical interpolation methods} such as Kriging and tensor completion~\cite{chowdappa2018distributed} rely on spatial correlations.
-However, these approaches require abundant sample knowledge of the channel, which is often hard to measure and fail to capture abrupt changes in signal within obstructed environments. \emph{Ray-tracing methods} simulate the CKM based on detailed environmental models and difficult-to-obtain material parameters~\cite{da2021ray}.
-Although they generally achieve high accuracy, these methods suffer from an expensive computational burden, making them unsuitable for real-time network management.
-Recent interest in CKM construction is attracted to \emph{AI-based approaches}, which learns a mapping from environmental characteristics to channel measurements.
-Typical examples include convolutional neural networks (CNNs), generative adversarial networks (GANs)\cite{zhang2023rme}, and the image-to-image RadioUNet~\cite{levie2021radiounet}.
-However, most of these methods operate on two-dimensional (2D) environments or oversimplified geometric representations, neglecting the full three-dimensional (3D) structural and material complexity of real-world environments.
-This results in degraded performance, particularly when adapting to environmental changes, underscoring the need for a more holistic approach.
+However, these approaches require abundant channel samples, which are often hard to obtain and fail to capture abrupt changes in signal within obstructed environments. \emph{Ray-tracing methods}, including recent point cloud-based ray-tracing, simulate the CKM based on detailed environmental models and difficult-to-obtain material parameters~\cite{da2021ray}.
+Although they generally achieve high accuracy, these methods suffer from an expensive computational burden and inevitable modeling inaccuracies, making them unsuitable for real-time network management.
+Recent interest in CKM construction is attracted to \emph{AI-based approaches}, which learn mappings from environmental characteristics to channel measurements.
+Typical examples include convolutional neural networks (CNNs), generative adversarial networks (GANs)~\cite{zhang2023rme}, and RadioUNet~\cite{levie2021radiounet}, which operate on 2D visuals.
+More recently, neural rendering techniques have been explored for wireless modeling via implicit or explicit 3D scene representations, such as neural radiance fields (NeRF) and 3D Gaussian splatting (3DGS)~\cite{wen2025wrfgs}, thereby tightly coupling 3D geometry with data-driven learning.

-To achieve accurate and robust CKM reconstruction, it is essential to exploit beyond traditional 2D visuals and utilize 3D environmental information\cite{wang2024channel,wang2025point}.
+To achieve accurate and robust CKM reconstruction, it is essential to go beyond traditional 2D visuals and utilize 3D environmental information~\cite{wang2024channel,wang2025point}.
 Since the wireless channel is inherently determined by the surrounding 3D environment, using 2D maps, which are projections of the 3D world, fails to capture critical features such as elevation, curvature, and obstructing objects.
 For example, a low-rise building may seem to block a high-rise base station (BS) in 2D, while 3D reveals a clear line-of-sight.
 Additionally, many CKM applications inherently require 3D information.
-Optimizing coverage in low-altitude wireless networks, beamforming with elevation angle domain, and MIMO precoding all depend on CKM in the 3D space, making 3D environmental information critical to 3D CKMs construction.
+Optimizing coverage in low-altitude wireless networks, beamforming with elevation angle domain, and MIMO precoding all depend on CKM in the 3D space, making 3D environmental information critical to the construction of 3D CKMs.

 This work presents a systematic environment-aware CKM reconstruction framework~\cite{wang2024channel,wang2025point} based on detailed 3D point clouds, capturing fine-grained structural and semantic environmental features; thereby enabling more precise and robust CKM reconstruction.
 Specifically, we first revisit the CKM construction problem and classify CKMs into three categories.
 We then briefly review recent advances in 3D environment reconstruction and semantic scene understanding.
 Building on these advances, we present a hybrid model- and data-driven framework that leverages 3D point clouds for CKM reconstruction.
 Finally, we outline key challenges and opportunities, and introduce a real-world dataset comprising measured CKMs and reconstructed 3D environment.